rocket-pool/docs.rocketpool.net/docs/guides/node/grafana.md

 ^^^^^^

-If you already have these flags set, and are using different ports for your solo validator monitoring, leave them as-is and make note of which ports you're using.
+If you already have these flags set and are using different ports for your solo validator monitoring, leave them as-is and make note of which ports you're using.

 ::: warning NOTE
 If you have UFW enabled as referenced in the [Securing your Node](./securing-your-node) section, you will need to open a few ports in order to allow local connections between the Prometheus and your Execution/Consensus Clients.